86/TRZSlideLicenseViewController/README.md

 #### Creating a View Programmatically

-1. Copy the ``Pods-acknowledgements.plist`` from the Pods directory to the project directory.
-2. Implemented to a source view controller in the navigation controller’s stack as follows.
+1. Implement to a source view controller in the navigation controller’s stack as follows.

 ```objective-c
 #import "TRZSlideLicenseViewController.h"